 diet looking to lose excess body weight.

 It is available as a green leaf powder, fresh dried leaf and a liquid or white powdered extract.
-Learn how to make your own homemade stevia extract in the link below for a high quality concentrate that's cheaper than many liquid stevia's on the market.
+Learn how to make your own homemade stevia extract for a high quality concentrate that's cheaper than many liquid stevia's on the market.